shentufoundation/security-oracle-smart-contracts/README.md

 ## Usage

 Follow the following example to integrate.
-For more complex integration we can refer to [DeFiExample](contracts/DeFiexample.sol).
+For complicated integrations we can check [DeFiExample](contracts/DeFiexample.sol) for a reference.

 ```
 interface SecurityOracle {
   function getSecurityScore(
     address contractAddress,
     string calldata functionSignature
-  ) external returns (uint8);
+  ) external view returns (uint8);
 }

 contract MinimalExample {